alaffin12/stackedit/Caught by Stradh.md

 >And it knows you're coming.

 #### What's Really Going On Here
+At the dawn of the entire cosmos - before the gods, or their primordial forefathers, there was the void.
+Through the void dark t

 ## Food and Drink in Barovia
 ### Foods in Barovia